 This type of transformation – Syntax Transformations – can occur in receive or send pipelines.
 Usually, text files (Flat Files) are processed at runtime as follows:

-- The Flat Files are received by an adapter associated with a receive location (Folder in File System, for example).
+- The Flat Files are received by an adapter associated with a receive location (e.g., a Folder in the File System).

 - A pipeline configured in the receive location will be responsible for transforming the Flat File into its equivalent XML.

-- One or more interested in the message, such as orchestration, will subscribe to the XML document, and this message will go through the business process.
-Note in a pure messaging scenario, orchestrations are unnecessary.
+- One or more interested parties in the message, such as orchestration, will subscribe to the XML document, and the message will then proceed through the business process.
+Note that in a pure messaging scenario, orchestrations are unnecessary.

 - If and when necessary, BizTalk can send XML messages again as text files (Flat Files) by using another pipeline in the send ports, which will be responsible for transforming the XML into its equivalent, the Flat File.